aackerman/talks/javascript-flow/README.md

 [display images of social media usernames]

 You can find me on Twitter, Github at these places.
 I tweet about only really important stuff, like how hot or cold it is in Minnesota.

-[display image of Wunderground temps for Minneapolis]

-If you're wondering about the weather.
 Rain is the weather today, so it's a good day to be learning about flow.

 [display image asking for questions]